emmajanedrews/base-template/_posts/2017-08-28-how-is-financing-for-a-condo-different.md

 Not only do you have to qualify for underwriting, but the property itself needs to do so, as well.

 This is quite a bit different from what many are used to.
-Qualifying for this kind of underwriting will involve looking at finances, documents, as well as the property’s management team.&nbsp;
+Qualifying for this kind of underwriting will involve looking at finances, documents, and the property’s management team.&nbsp;

 Another difference is that getting VA or FHA financing for condos will be difficult. **With a condo, a conventional mortgage loan will probably be your best option**.